1964–65 Chicago Black Hawks season

-The 1964–65 Chicago Black Hawks season was the Hawks' 39th season in the NHL, and the club was coming off a second-place finish in 1963–64, as Chicago won a team record 36 games and also set a club record with 84 points.
-The Hawks would defeat the Detroit Red Wings in 7 games in the NHL semi finals, but would fall to the Montreal Canadiens in the Stanley Cup Final in another hard fought 7-game series.
+The 1964–65 Chicago Black Hawks season was the Hawks' 39th season in the NHL, and followed a second-place finish in 1963–64.
+Chicago won a team record of 36 games and also set a club record with 84 points.
+The Hawks defeated the Detroit Red Wings in 7 games in the NHL semifinals but fell to the Montreal Canadiens in the Stanley Cup Finals in another hard-fought 7-game series.